luisdiogo2071317/azure-docs.pt-pt/articles/active-directory/application-access-panel-unexpected-application-not-appearing.md

 6.  **Pesquisa** para o utilizador que está interessado e **clique na linha** para selecionar.

-7. Clique em **licenças** ver qual licenças atualmente o utilizador tem atribuída.
+7. Clique em **licenças** ver quais licenças atualmente o utilizador tenha atribuído.

-  * Se o utilizador está atribuído a uma licença do Office Isto permite que aplicações do Office de terceiros primeiro a aparecer no painel de acesso do utilizador.
+  * Se o utilizador é atribuído a uma licença do Office isso permite que aplicativos do Office de terceiros primeiro a aparecer no painel de acesso do utilizador.

 ### <a name="how-to-assign-a-user-a-license"></a>Como atribuir uma licença de um utilizador